baxuan/baxuan/README.md

 - 👋 Hi, I’m Ba Nguyen
 - 👀 I’m interested in data science, data analysis, business analysis
-- 🌱 I’m currently learning Information System at Victoria University of Wellington, New Zealand.
+- 🌱 I’m currently doing my PhD programme in Information Systems at Victoria University of Wellington, New Zealand.
 - 💞️ I’m looking to collaborate on data analysis and business analytics projects
 - 📫 Please contact me at **xuanba** at **hotmail.com**